 Super Snowmobiling in Nova Scotia & New Brunswick…

-Always in search of noteworthy snowmobile vacation destinations like going to snowmobile Cape Breton and Fundy Highlands, our Snow Goer Canada snowmobile magazine crew – Johnny Biasi, Dan Carty, Frank Mazucca, Trish Robinson, my wife Marsha and I – set out for Canada’s Maritimes last winter from Gateway Powersports & Marine in Peterborough, Ontario.
-We snowmobiled in the Cape Breton region of Nova Scotia and New Brunswick’s Fundy Highlands and had two different, but equally remarkable experiences on our Maritimes snowmobile tour…
+Always in search of noteworthy snowmobile vacation destinations like going to snowmobile Cape Breton and Fundy Highlands, our Snow Goer Canada snowmobile magazine crew – Johnny Biasi, Dan Carty, Frank Mazucca, Trish Robinson, my wife Marsha and I – set out for Canada’s Maritimes from Gateway Powersports & Marine in Peterborough, Ontario.
+We snowmobiled in the Cape Breton region of Nova Scotia and New Brunswick’s Fundy Highlands.
+Here, we enjoyed two different, but equally remarkable experiences on our Maritimes snowmobile tour…

 Snowmobile Cape Breton Fundy Highlands – Cape Breton

 The late Rita McNeil’s ode to Cape Breton “Home I’ll Be” blared on my SUV stereo.
-We were towing our Triton trailers across the famous Canso Causeway from mainland Nova Scotia to the island whose majestic scenery many find reminiscent of Scotland.
+We were towing our Triton trailers across the famous Canso Causeway.
+It connects mainland Nova Scotia to the island whose majestic scenery many find reminiscent of Scotland.
 The terrain rose rapidly from the coast up to the highlands interior of “Zone 1” (to the west of Bras d’Or Lake) so designated by the Snowmobilers Association of Nova Scotia (SANS).

 Staging from Whycocomagh

-For our first two days of snowmobiling in south and central Cape Breton on this Nova Scotia snowmobile tour, we overnighted at the Keltic Quay Lodge in Whycocomagh with hosts Renie and Karen, staying in very classy, house keeping chalets and socializing in the ultra comfortable main lodge building.
-We ate at Vi’s Restaurant and the Farmer’s Daughter, both just a short walk away and for a special treat checked out the cuisine at Charlene’s Bayside Café & Restaurant.
+For our first two days of snowmobiling in south and central Cape Breton on this Nova Scotia snowmobile tour, we overnighted at the Keltic Quay Lodge in Whycocomagh.
+Here, our hosts Renie and Karen, provided a very classy, house keeping chalets and socializing in the ultra comfortable main lodge building.
+We ate at Vi’s Restaurant and the Farmer’s Daughter, both just a short walk away.
+And for a special treat. we checked out the cuisine at Charlene’s Bayside Café & Restaurant.
 Fuel and trail access are also close by.

 Staging From Baddeck

-Next we moved to Auld Farm Inn in Baddeck for closer access to the central and north region, where Jan & Glen Vickers gave us 5-star treatment.
-Although Auld Farm Inn is listed as a bed & breakfast, snowmobilers can also arrange for home-cooked dinners after a long day on the trails – and what’s more, they offer a special drying room for wet gear that ensures a comfortable start next morning.
+Next we moved to Auld Farm Inn in Baddeck for closer access to the central and north region.
+Here, Jan & Glen Vickers gave us 5-star treatment.
+Although Auld Farm Inn is listed as a bed & breakfast, snowmobilers can also arrange for home-cooked dinners after a long day on the trails.
+What’s more, they offer a special drying room for wet gear that ensures a comfortable start next morning.

-Having an amazing Nova Scotia snowmobile tour destination like Cape Breton in your backyard is a huge bonus for sledders from Nova Scotia, PEI and southern New Brunswick, so why not give it a try this spring?
+Having an amazing Nova Scotia snowmobile tour destination like Cape Breton in your backyard is a huge bonus for sledders from Nova Scotia.
+Also for those from PEI and southern New Brunswick, so why not give it a try this spring?